RimanaSifiso/stanford_cs229/README.md

 &copy; Sifiso Rimana, 2024
 This repository serves as a storage for the notes and exercises as well as projects I make for CS229 Stanford's CS229 Machine Learning course.
 NB: While I did not officially enroll into the course, I followed it from Stanford Online YouTube channel.
 Below is the outline I use to follow the course (you'll notice that I use Python, PyTorch, Scikit-Learn, NumPy, and ```statsmodels```).

-Based on your goal to incorporate practicals with **scikit-learn** and **PyTorch** while following the given Stanford curriculum, I will structure the topics to ensure theory and practice align well.
-Below is the restructured plan:

 ---